 To the PNAS editorial board,

-Our initial submission of this manuscript (MS. #2016-14116) in August 2016 received mixed reviews, and though both reviewers thought the motivation of the paper was exciting, it seems that it was rejected primarily due to the concerns of Reviewer 2, who had doubts about the basic formulation of the Nutritional State-structured Model (NSM), casting doubt on our findings.
-Though we acknowledge that we were not invited to resubmit, after addressing all of the reviewers concerns, including making substantial improvements to the formulation of our model (including a full mechanistic description), and after adding a comparison of our theoretical predictions against empirical data, we humbly ask that this submission be reconsidered for review by PNAS.
+Our initial submission of this manuscript (MS. #2016-14116) in August 2016 received mixed reviews, and though both reviewers thought the motivation of the paper was exciting, it seems that it was rejected primarily due to the concerns of Reviewer 2, who had doubts about the basic formulation of the Nutritional State-structured Model (NSM).
+Although we acknowledge that we were not invited to resubmit, we feel that the referee’s critiques are easily met and we have addressed all of the reviewers concerns, in addition to making substantial improvements to the formulation of our model.
+Our revised model now includes a full mechanistic description, which we show leads to a simple non-dimensional form.
+The structure of our model has changed only slightly and the qualitative results remain the same.
+However, the dimensional form of the model now allows us to make several novel quantitative predictions of empirical data.
+Given that our response to the referee has not significantly altered our model or it’s predictions, and has added predictions of data, we ask that this submission be reconsidered for review by PNAS.
 We believe that this submission makes substantial contributions to our understanding of the physiological constraints that drive both the population dynamics of mammalian species as well as the forces that influence changes in body size over evolutionary time.
 In short, our revised manuscript makes several important contributions:

 Across the observed body size range, terrestrial mammals occupy a region of parameter space where sustained cyclic dynamics are not permitted.